LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Method

 \subsection{Network training and inference}

-\textbf{Network training.} After getting the best-matched prediction ${y}^*$, the final loss function is a combination of the matching cost in Eqn. \ref{matching cost} and the forward-backward consistency loss in Eqn. \ref{fbc} with a hyperparameter $\lambda_{fbc}$:
+\textbf{Network training.} After getting the best-matched prediction ${y}^*$, the final loss function is a combination of the matching cost in Eqn.~\ref{matching cost} and the forward-backward consistency loss in Eqn.~\ref{fbc} with a hyperparameter $\lambda_{fbc}$:

-\textbf{Network inference.} Once the network completes the training, we remove the short text expression and use only the long text expression for inference.
-Following the mask generation process in Section~\ref{preliminaries}, our LoSh generates $N$ instance sequences, where the length of each sequence is $T$.
-Each instance sequence contains reference scores and mask predictions for the predicted instance in $T$ frames.
-We average the predicted reference score of each instance across multiple frames.
+\textbf{Network inference.} We deactivate the prediction head for the short text expression but use the long text expression for inference.
+Following Sec.~\ref{preliminaries}, LoSh generates $N$ instance sequences, each containing reference scores and mask predictions for the predicted instance in $T$ frames.
+We average the reference scores of predicted instance across frames.
 The sequence with the highest average reference score is regarded as the final prediction.
 The final mask predictions are obtained from the selected sequence.